kokkos/kokkos-fft/docs/intro/building.rst

 Kokkos backends
 ---------------

-Kokkos-fft requires ``Kokkos 4.2+``.
+kokkos-fft requires ``Kokkos 4.4+``.
 For the moment, we support following backends for CPUs and GPUs.
 A FFT library dedicated to Kokkos Device backend (e.g. cufft for CUDA backend) is automatically used.
 If CMake fails to find a backend FFT library, see :doc:`How to find fft libraries?<../finding_libraries>`.
 We may support experimental backends like ``OPENMPTARGET`` in the future.